 Establishing a Foothold in New Zealand - AIP and Offshore Investors

-New Zealand continues to attract globally mobile individuals and families seeking stability, long-term optionality and geographic diversification.
+New Zealand continues to attract globally mobile individuals and families seeking stability and geographic diversification.

-Many begin through the Active Investor Plus visa.
+For many, this begins alongside the Active Investor Plus (AIP) visa.

-However, establishing a foothold requires more than meeting investment thresholds.
+Establishing a foothold, however, requires more than meeting investment thresholds.

 It requires decisions to be carried through properly on the ground.